AdobeDocs/pass.en/help/authentication/entitlement-service-monitoring-overview.md

 You can use the ESM data for the following use cases:

 - **Monitoring** - Ops or monitoring teams can create a dashboard or chart that calls the API every minute.
-Using the information displayed they can detect a problem (with Adobe Pass authentication, or with an MVPD) the minute it appears.
+Using the information displayed they can detect a problem (with Adobe Pass Authentication, or with an MVPD) the minute it appears.

 - **Debugging/Quality Testing** - Because data is also broken down by platform, device, browser, and OS, analyzing usage patterns can pinpoint problems on specific combinations (e.g., Safari on OSX).